 The Chapel is designed with Spanish Colonial architecture, honoring the history of Texas and reflecting the missionary character of the Society of Our Lady of the Most Holy Trinity, (SOLT) the religious community that sponsors Our Lady of Corpus Christi.
 A landmark of Corpus Christi, the 75 foot blue dome that crowns the Chapel is adorned with gold stars representing Our Lady of Guadalupe, the Star of the New Evangelization.

 At the crossing of the Chapel, behind the altar, stands the retablo.
 This retablo houses the tabernacle, within which the Eucharist is reposed.
 Directly above the tabernacle is the crucifixion scene, with Mary and John standing at the foot of the cross of Christ.
 The statues on the left of the crucifixion scene are St. Thérèse of Lisieux (top) and St. Maxmilian Kolbe, and on the right side stand St. Francis Xavier (top) and St. Frances Xavier Cabrini, the first American saint.
 All four were chosen as patrons for their missionary zeal.
-At the top of the retablo is a large monstrance with the Eucharist exposed for adoration and worship.

 The Chapel is adorned with sacred art to lift the mind and soul to God.
 Near the retablo are four more statues: Our Lady of the Most Holy Trinity, St. Joseph with the child Jesus, St. John Vianney, and St. Pio of Pietrelcina.
 Stations of the Cross hang through the main body of the Chapel.
 There are 24 stained glass windows throughout the Chapel.
 These marvelous and colourful pieces of art proclaim Scripture, Sacred Tradition, and the missionary activity of Holy Mother Church through the ages, and specifically in the work of the Society of Our Lady of the Most Holy Trinity.